Select a Resource

 Normal stores don't keep it in stock.
 You can get it online with the following link.

 One of the really nice things about this ATR2100 microphone is that it has two types of connectors.
 You can either use the traditional microphone connector that professional recording equipment expect.
 Or you can do what I do and use it as a USB microphone that connects directly to your computer.

-With the ATR2100 microphone that I use now for my podcasting, I need to make sure to speak directly into the microphone.
+With the ATR2100 microphone that I started using for my podcasting, I need to make sure to speak directly into the microphone.
 You'll probably want to use a pop filter with this mic or your recording will have loud P and B sounds.
 Just saying the word "potato" into this mic without a pop filter will be unpleasant to listen to.

 With the pop filter, though, you'll get a rich sound and you might even wonder if that's really your voice that you're hearing.
 This microphone is the secret to getting awesome and recording-studio quality recordings that don't have the background noise of the Blue Snowball.